david-vos/Obsidian-LiveSync-Docker/README.txt

 This code base creates a Docker container + Volume to run CouchDB.
-It will also sets the CouchDb instance up for the [Obsidian self-hosted sync plugin](https://github.com/vrtmrz/obsidian-livesync)
+It will also set the CouchDb instance up for https://github.com/vrtmrz/obsidian-livesync

 # Requierments
 ---